Mount Sabine, Victoria: History

 Mount Sabine had limited services besides the sawmilling and farming operations, with Barramunga becoming the village centre for the area instead.
 A boarding house providing "every comfort" with "first-class meals" was recommended by a Geelong Advertiser correspondent in 1886.
+A postal receiving office opened on 13 May 1907, was upgraded to a full post office on 1 July 1927 and closed on 13 January 1939 after the building was burnt down in a bushfire.
+A school opened on 28 September 1908 and operated half-time with Apollo Bay Road State School; its date of closure is unknown.
 A public hall was reported to be under construction in 1922, but was never referred to in newspapers again.
-A post office at the locality burned down in a bushfire in 1939.

 Mount Sabine was repeatedly affected by bushfires throughout its attempts at settlement: in 1886, one selector lost everything and many others had feared being burned to death; in 1908, two young children were severely burned, one of them fatally; in 1919, at least 100 houses were burned in the surrounding districts; and in 1939, a bushfire destroyed the Mount Sabine post office.

 The attempts to farm both Mount Sabine and the surrounding area ultimately failed, with the remoteness of the area hindering development.
 Many of the areas cleared by the early settlers have reverted to scrub or regenerated as forest.

-Sabine Falls, a popular tourist attraction, is located within Mount Sabine at the headwaters of Smythe Creek.
+Sabine Falls, is located within Mount Sabine at the headwaters of Smythe Creek.
 A further, more isolated group of more than seven waterfalls in the area was discovered in 2003.